OGskrrt/LSTM-Autoencoder-Anomaly-Detection/README.md

 3. Perform scaling (StandardScaler/MinMaxScaler) on these signals.
 4. Create an LSTM-based Autoencoder model to learn a representation of these signals.
 5. Detect anomalous segments (potentially high-stress signals) by computing reconstruction errors.

+> **Note on Training Limitations**
+> Due to hardware constraints, the autoencoder cannot be trained for many epochs or with larger batch sizes.
+Consequently, the model may not achieve extremely high accuracy.
+However, the current setup serves as a proof of concept for detecting anomalies (potential signs of driver stress) based on reconstruction errors.

 ## Main Steps